On indicators of Hopf algebras: Preliminaries

 The gauge invariance of the quasi-exponent in positive characteristic has not been discussed in detail ({\em cf}. \cite[Remark 4.15]{MR1909645}).
-In view of \eqref{eq:qexp-char-p}, we could say that the gauge invariance of the quasi-exponent in positive characteristic follows from that of the exponent.
+In view of \eqref{eq:qexp-char-p}, we could say that the gauge invariance of the quasi-exponent in positive characteristic follows from the gauge invariance of the exponent.